alexwaweru/nlp-18-alexwaweru/Project1 - Naive Bayes Sentiment Analysis/README.md

 The output will be
 1. A priors.txt file that stores prior probabilities of the classes
 2. A conds.txt file that stores conditional probabilities of the each [word, class] combination Go to both files and delete the last line which should be empty.
-IF YOU DO NOT DO THIS YOU WILL GET A SEGMENTATION FAULT ERROR IF YOU RUN YOU test
+IF YOU DO NOT DO THIS YOU WILL GET A SEGMENTATION FAULT ERROR IF YOU RUN YOUR test